askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Tim in S Florida, 1/29/2008

-You might be able to get away without adding stabilizer.
-In the summer, your salt chlorine might be hard pressed to supply the pool's chlorine needs.
+ool'sLiquid MetalTrap chlorine needs.
 However, there is a price to not adding stabilizer.
 Because you are producing more chlorine, the salt cell will not last as long.
 The more chlorine you produce, the more the pH will require downward adjustment with acid.
 Most issues, with cyanuric acid, involve the high levels, that result from regular use of stabilizer chlorine.
 It can reach 200 PPM and higher, if not monitored.
 In your case, you merely need to do a one time addition of 40 PPM.
 If you have a heater, the green hair is more likely due to copper, from the use of copper algaecides or from corrosion of the copper heater core, if present.
-Add some metal treatment and see if that helps eliminate the problem.
+Add some quality metal treatment, such as Liquid METALTRAP and see if that doesn't eliminate the problem.
+Because the pH will always tend to be at the higher end, copper heater corrosion should not occur.
 The stabilizer choice is yours.
 There is another choice here: add an ozone generator.
 Because it also provides oxidation, it will allow you to set the salt chlorine generator, at a lower setting, extending the life of the salt cell and making pH control easier.
 It is an ideal combination, especially when both units are full sized for the pool.
 I hope that this information proves helpful.

 Sincerely.
 Alan Schuster, 1/30/2008